ng-select/ng-select/README.md

   * The custom tag (enabled by the `[addTag]` property) is listed before the items.
   * The custom tag is visible while loading.
   * The loading text is hidden while the custom tag is visible.
+  * The input text is not cleared when closing the dropdown.